amcharts/tools/bestFitLine/README.md

 trend line to fit the whole scope of data, even if your actual graph starts and ends at some mid-point in data.

+### Using another valueField from dataProvidor

+Add `valueField: "theField"` to your `bestFitLine` config to change the field used to calculate the trend line.
+Default is the current graph's valueField.

+Can be useful when using "openField" setting in graph (bar charts that doesn't start at 0).

 ## Examples